 Yes, you want to raise up some of your team members to become leaders within your business, but you want to be the example they follow.
 If you lead effectively, you can increase the intrinsic value of your business because your team members will jump on your bandwagon.
 They will seek to improve your business rather than being resentful of your ownership of the business.
 If you take care of others, they will take care of you and your company.

-Be sure to join me in my next article, where we look into the personal qualities of small business leaders!
+Be sure to join me in our next article, where we analyze the personal qualities of small business leaders.